Oqaasileriffik/martha/docker/README.md

 * `t` - the text to be spoken
 * `f` - the format of the result, either `wav` or `mp3`.
 Defaults to `mp3`
 * `q` - MP3 quality, an integer value between `1` and `9` inclusive, where `1` is best quality and `9` is worst.
 This is the value given to `lame -V`.
 Defaults to `1`
 * `n` - if set to `1`, return the filename instead of the audio data.
+If set to `json`, returns JSON with filename and timestamps for each token in the text.
 Defaults to `0`

-The purpose of `n` are for cases where the daemon's `/cache` folder is mounted in a location that the requestor has access to, so there is no point in sending the whole audio data.
+The purpose of `n=1` are for cases where the daemon's `/cache` folder is mounted in a location that the requestor has access to, so there is no point in sending the whole audio data.

+`n=json` lets you implement precise highlighting of which word is being read.

 A `wav` file is always generated and cached, even when `f=mp3` is set.